MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 #### Biorthogonal Bra

-For the singles equations we want to compute quantity
+For the singles equations we want to compute the quantity

 ``
 \Omega_i^a